0xPolygonID/docs/docs/introduction.md

 The simplest example of a Verifier is a bar that wants to verify if a client is over 18.
 In the real world, the Identity Holder would need to provide an ID and show all their personal information.
 With Polygon ID, they only need to pass a proof.

-A core concept here is the *trust* that must exist between a Verifier and an Issuer: the fact that the information contained inside a VC is cryptographically verifiable doesn't guarantee its truth.
+A core concept here is the *trust* that must exist between a Verifier and an Issuer: the fact that the information contained inside a VC is cryptographically verifiable doesn't guarantee it's true.
 The Issuer must be a trusted and reputable party so that Verifier can consume the VCs originated by that Issuer.

 <div align="center">
 <img src= {useBaseUrl('/img/triangle-of-trust-simple.png')} align="center" width="700"/>